Limiting empirical spectral distribution for the non-backtracking matrix of an Erd\H{o}s-R\'enyi random graph: The bulk distribution: proving Theorem

 \begin{proof} We will show that the three conditions \eqref{RCorCond1}, \eqref{RCorCond2}, and \eqref{RCorCond3} of Corollary~\ref{t:ReplCor} together imply the two conditions needed to apply Theorem~\ref{t:Repl}.

-First note that \eqref{RCorCond1} directly implies the first condition \eqref{ReplCond1} of Theorem~\ref{t:Repl}.
-Next, we will show in the remainder of the proof that \eqref{ReplCond2} of Theorem~\ref{t:Repl} holds by noting that sufficiently small perturbations have a small effect on the singular values, and also the absolute value of the determinant is equal to the product of the singular values.
+First note that \eqref{RCorCond1} is identical to the first condition \eqref{ReplCond1} of Theorem~\ref{t:Repl}.
+Next, we will show in the remainder of the proof that condition \eqref{ReplCond2} of Theorem~\ref{t:Repl} holds by noting that sufficiently small perturbations have a small effect on the singular values, and also the absolute value of the determinant is equal to the product of the singular values.

 Let $z$ be a complex number for which \eqref{RCorCond3} holds, let $M_\mym-zI$ have singular values $\sigma_1 \ge \dots \ge \sigma_\mym$, and let $M_\mym+P_\mym-zI$ have singular values $\sigma_1+s_1 \ge \sigma_2+s_2 \ge \dots \ge \sigma_\mym+s_\mym$.
 We will use the following result, which is sometimes called Weyl's perturbation theorem for singular values, to show that the $s_i$ are small.